apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 output
 ```

-## Modifying Values
+## Modifying Variables

-The test plan defines several scalar **values** which are then applied to the scenario and
+The test plan defines scalar **values** for templating variables which are then applied to the
-environment config files.
+scenario and environment config files.

 ```yaml
 {{ #include ../../../example-test-plans/hello-world/test-plan.yaml }}